 He was unsure whether the federal government would place any more quarantine cases at March.
 Four other military bases nationwide have been designated as quarantine sites, including Marine Corps Air Station Miramar in San Diego County.

-Federal officials said there have been 13 confirmed cases of coronavirus in the United States, with seven of those in California, including one case each in Los Angeles, Orange and San Diego counties.
+Federal officials said there have been 12 confirmed cases of coronavirus in the U.S., with six of those in California, including one case each in Los Angeles and Orange counties.
 Temporary quarantine and processing sites have been established at major airports, including LAX.

 The virus was first identified publicly by the Chinese government on Dec.
 31, when authorities indicated an unknown pneumonia variant was impacting residents of Hubei province.
-Since then, the 2019-nCoV has spread to several dozen countries, according to WHO, which on Tuesday officially dubbed the disease COVID-19.
+Since then, the 2019-nCoV has spread to several dozen countries, according to WHO.